Sheraaa/-Java-PostgreSQL-Project/README.md

 We extend our sincere thanks to the following professors for their valuable support and contributions to our project:

-- **Professor Christophe Damas**: We appreciate their expertise in Java and SQL, as well as their continuous mentorship,  which played a significant role in shaping the direction of our project.
+- **Professor Christophe Damas**: We appreciate his expertise in Java and PostgreSQL, as well as his continuous mentorship,  which played a significant role in shaping the direction of our project.

-- **Professor Stéphanie Ferneeuw**: Their insightful feedback and assistance with the queries significantly improved the quality of our project.
+- **Professor Stéphanie Ferneeuw**: her insightful feedback and assistance with the queries significantly improved the quality of our project.

 We deeply value their contributions and dedication to our academic journey and project's success.